top of page

 British South Asian is a label, it does not define an experience but broadly it can be applied to people from the Indian subcontinent.
 As outlined by Minority Rights Group International, the South Asian minority group includes people from Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, Sri Lanka and some from the Middle East (2023).

 The British South Asians in Film list is an ongoing project by Hamish Mèk Chohan.
-Films are added to the list as they are discovered or are recommended.
-British South Asian is not a genre; British South Asians in Film began as an intervention instigated as an act of decolonising the higher education.
+Titles are added to the lists as they are discovered or are recommended.
+British South Asian is not a genre; British South Asians in Film began as an intervention instigated as an act of decolonising higher education.
+Allowing for discussions about watch-lists to prompt a reflection on being “seen”.

 As stated in James Muldoon’s article, Academics: It’s Time To Get Behind Decolonising The Curriculum, “Advocates of decolonisation don’t want to abolish the canon; they want to interrogate its assumptions and broaden our intellectual vision to include a wider range of perspectives.”
 (2019).